Gardens of Versailles: Replantations of the garden

 Catherine Pégard, the head of the public establishment which administers Versailles, has stated that the intention is to return the gardens to their appearance under Louis XIV, specifically as he described them in his 1704 description, Manière de Montrer les Jardins de Versailles.
 This involves restoring some of the parterres like the Parterre du Midi to their original formal layout, as they appeared under Le Nôtre.
-This was achieved in the Parterre de Latone in 2013, when the 19th century lawns and flower beds were torn up and replaced with boxwood-enclosed turf and gravel paths to create a formal arabesque design.
-Pruning is also done to keep trees at between 17 and 23 metres (56 to 75 feet), so as not to spoil the carefully calibrated perspectives of the gardens.
+This was achieved in the Parterre de Latone in 2013, when the 19th century lawns and flower beds were replaced with boxwood-enclosed turf and gravel paths to create a formal arabesque design.
+Pruning is also done to keep trees between 17 and 23 metres (56 to 75 feet) tall, so as not to spoil the carefully calibrated perspectives of the gardens.

-Owing to the natural cycle of replantations that has occurred at Versailles, it is safe to state that no trees dating from the time of Louis XIV are to be found in the gardens.
+Owing to the cycle of replantations that has occurred at Versailles, it is safe to state that no trees dating from the time of Louis XIV are to be found in the gardens.

-The problem with water
+Water Problems

 The marvel of the gardens of Versailles – then as now – is the fountains.
 Yet, the very element that animates the gardens, water, has proven to be the affliction of the gardens since the time of Louis XIV.

 The gardens of Louis XIII required water and local ponds provided an adequate supply.
 However, once Louis XIV began expanding the gardens with more and more fountains, supplying the gardens with water became a critical challenge.

 To meet the needs of the early expansions of the gardens under Louis XIV, water was pumped to gardens from ponds near the château, with the Clagny pond serving as the principal source.
 Water from the pond was pumped to the reservoir on top of the Grotte de Thétys, which fed the fountains in the garden by means of gravitational hydraulics.
 Other sources included a series of reservoirs located on the Satory Plateau south of the château (Verlet, 1985).